Here are 5 different workouts that can be done at an exercise park or outdoor gym.

 See the videos lower with this article for specific ideas on how to use an exercise park – including motivation for using any outdoor gym.
 These workouts are for both men and women and can be modified to match a person’s age, fitness level, or unique circumstances.

-Is It Weird to Workout Outside?
+Is It Weird to Workout Outside in 2022?

 It’s perfectly natural to workout outdoors – and more people do it than you probably think.